Product

 Notice

-Featuring architects on Instagram strengthens the relationship beyond projects and positions itself as a design led brand.
+Featuring architects on Instagram strengthens relationship and positions itself as a design led brand.

 Lifestyle

-Gesti Minimi enters bathrooms, kitchens and horeca as access touchpoints.
-Standardisation ensures continuity, scalability and clarity.
+Gesti Minimi enters bathrooms, kitchens and horeca as standard products ensuring scalability.

 04.